Take It Or Leaf It: This Eco-Friendly Resort Sits On An Abandoned Plantation In Vagamon

 What Makes It Awesome

 Spend the day boating in their private lakes and taking in pleasing views (nature has healing powers, we’ve been told), or cycle around their forest and catch some interesting sights.
 Get adventurous on their jeep safaris and eat fresh by practising your fishing skills.
 Drink fresh Cardamom chai and enjoy local fare after tiring yourself out with the activities.
-Whether you’re travelling with friends, family, bae or even yourself, Vagamon Heights is a surreal experience with lush greenery.
+Whether you’re travelling with friends, family, bae or even yourself, Vagamon Heights is a surreal experience.
 Once you visit, you’ll plant yourself there.

 We suggest visiting in the monsoons if you’re willing to rough it out, the rains and the mist make for a magical view and experience.
+Don't miss out on the paragliding experience hosted by Fly Vagamon that happens between September to January and March to May.